KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 ==========
 Changelog:
+v11.3.1
+* Fix an issue with verniers and TestFlight.

 v11.3.0
 * Tweak to boiloff and to how conduction is compensated.
 * Slight optimization in the ullage VesselModule.